 Article 2(1) of the EU AI Act applies to providers placing AI systems on the Union market or putting them into service in the Union, irrespective of whether those providers are established within the Union or in a third country.
 It also applies to providers and deployers when the output produced by the AI system is used in the Union.

 This means a US company with no EU office, no EU employees, and no EU entity can still be fully within scope if its AI system's output affects people in the EU.
+The corollary, under Article 22, is that any such non-EU provider must appoint an EU Authorised Representative — a role that SecureFound, our strategic partner in Spain, is purpose-built to perform.

 If your AI-powered hiring tool (resume screening, video interview analysis, candidate ranking) processes applications from EU-based candidates or evaluates EU-based employees, you are likely operating a high-risk AI system under Annex III, category 4.
 This is the single most common trigger for US companies.